 At any time, the federal income tax laws or regulations governing REITs or the administrative interpretations of those laws or regulations may be amended.
-We cannot predict when or if any new federal income tax law, regulation or administrative interpretation, or any amendment to any existing federal income tax law, regulation or administrative interpretation or interpretation may take effect retroactively.
+We cannot predict when or if any new federal income tax law, regulation or administrative interpretation, or any amendment to any existing federal income tax law, regulation or administrative interpretation, will be adopted, promulgated or become effective and any such law, regulation or interpretation may take effect retroactively.
 We and our stockholders could be adversely affected by any such change in, or any new, federal income tax law, regulation or administrative interpretation.